Should You Take Physical Therapy Rest Days?

 It’s important not to overlook the importance of rest and recovery in the physical therapy journey.
 It’s also one of the factors we consider when a patient feels that physical therapy isn’t working for them.

-In addition to the benefits you’ll receive during your weeks of physical therapy, you’ll develop a practice you can carry forward into the rest of your life.
+In addition to the benefits you’ll receive during your weeks of physical therapy, you’ll develop a practice you can carry forward into the rest of your life, long after you finish your physical therapy.

 Each physical therapy bout ends with a more long-term plan to continue moving forward and avoid reinjury in the future.
 By scheduling your sessions properly, you’ll have a better chance of remaining healthy and strong for years to come!